abuturabofficial/w3-wiki/content/cs-and-programming/automate-the-boring-stuff-with-python/python-basics.md

 - Expressions = Values + Operators

 In python, these expressions always evaluate to a single result.
+Arithmetic Operators are:

 | **Operator** | **Operation**                     | **Example** | **Evaluates to . . .** |
 | ------------ | --------------------------------- | ----------- | ---------------------- |